 Ocelots are nocturnal, meaning they are most active during the night and sleep during the day.
 They are capable of purring, but the sound they make most often is a low growl.
 Ocelots are also solitary cats, meaning they live alone most of their lives.
 They spend most of their time in trees.
 Ocelots are capable of purring, but the sound they make most often is a low growl.
 Ocelots are opportunistic hunters and will eat anything they can catch.

 - Brown fur with a chain of rosettes or spots on their bodies

 - Dark markings around their eyes

 - White spots on the backs of their ears – a trait that all spotted wild cats have, which helps them communicate with their kittens)

 Ocelots primarily live in Central and South America.
-They used to live in the southwestern part of the United States but were hunted to near extinction in that area for their pelt.
-They are now a protected species and a small population is rebounding in Texas.
+They used to live in the southwestern part of the United States but were hunted to near extinction in that area for their pelt (skin and fur).
+They are now a protected species and a small population is growing in Texas.